maikeleckelboom/seqlok-lab/docs/gravity-well/00-GRAVITY-WELL.md

 Goal: **Prove the system in anger** with real hosts.

 1. **Reference Integration #1 – Minimal audio deck**

   - One deck with:
     - Controller (UI or script) using `bindController`.
     - Processor worker using `bindProcessor`.
-        - Observer for meters/Waveform.
+    - Observer for meters/waveform using `bindObserver`.
   - Uses commands + hotswap to swap between at least two engines (e.g., varispeed and stretch).

 2. **Reference Integration #2 – Non-audio simulation**

   - WebGPU or JS-based sim (e.g., boids/swarm).
   - Simulation worker acts like an "engine" using params/meters.
   - Optional: hotswap between "kernels" or behaviours.

 3. **Document both**

   - Short guides explaining:
-        - Topology (threads/workers).
+    - Topology (threads/workers/processes).
     - How params/meters/commands/hotswap compose.
-        - Error handling flows.
+    - Error handling flows and how to interpret failures.

 **Exit criteria**:
 Two working examples that **compile, run, and make the architecture tangible**.

 ---